 Find out where Jackson’s St. Edward’s experiences took him and what he’s up to at UC Berkeley.

 Tyler Mount ’13 co-produced Once on This Island, which won a 2018 Tony Award for Best Revival of a Musical, making him one of the youngest Tony Award–winning producers in history.
-He is now producing three shows coming to Broadway in the 2018–2019 season, and one to the West End.
+His current show, Hadestown, was nominated for 14 Tonys and won eight.
 A self-proclaimed proud Hilltopper, Mount immersed himself in the Theater Arts program at St. Edward’s as a stage manager and actor in over 30 productions with the university’s Mary Moody Northen Theatre and theater groups across Austin.

 “I’ve wanted to go into public service since I was a little girl,” says Victoria Ochoa ’15.
 The Political Science major and Truman Scholar, entered the University of Pennsylvania Law School this fall.
 She is one of five Toll Public Interest Scholars chosen from among the incoming class for her demonstrated commitment to public service.
 The Toll program provides a full scholarship and stipend, and coursework designed to prepare students for a career in public-interest law.
 “In the long term, regardless of whether I run for office or conduct research, I want to represent people who are underrepresented,” says Ochoa.